Jppat/StudyBuddy/README.md

 //methods
 ```
-* Adding one line of space after every method
+* Adding one line of space after every method.